OffchainLabs/arbitrum-classic/docs/Node_Providers.md

 sidebar_label: Node Providers
 ---

-To interct with Arbitrum One and/or Arbirum public testnet, you can also rely on popular node providers that offer access to the nodes of these two networks.
-All you need to do is to choose the provider and the required node, and the node service provider will carry out out all the settings and installation.
-Here, we list those node services that help you build on Arbitrum One and/or Rinkbey testnet.
+To interact with Arbitrum One and the RinkArby testnet, you can rely on the same popular node providers that you are already used to on Ethereum.
+There are multiple providers that may help you build on Arbitrum, here is a list of a couple of them.

 ## Alchemy